Safeviate/skybound-flight-manager/README.md

 ---

-Here is that hangman game you asked for!
+Here's that hangman game you asked for!

 ```
   +---+